ml-research/ILLUME/READme.md

 # ILLUME: Rationalizing Vision-Language Models by Interacting with their Jabber

 Official implementation of the ILLUME approach for interactive fine-tuning of VLM.
-Includes data and examples to run the ILLUME pipeline for VQA-X as presented in the paper.
+Includes data and examples to run the ILLUME pipeline for VQA-X as presented in the paper available at https://arxiv.org/abs/2208.08241.

 ![My Image](images/figure_readme.png)